 With hot stones, you never want to stop at any one particular spot or muscle group, as the heat serves to penetrate the muscles.
 Continue moving the stones across the length of the back, lower back and shoulders until the stones become cool to the touch.

 If you’re interested in a trying a different form of massage, you might try cupping.
 Cupping comes from ancient China and is sometimes offered by massage practitioners and practiced by some kinksters.
 It may help relieve pain [31, 32, 33].

-There are two types of cupping: vacuum pump and fire .
+The two most common types of cupping are vacuum pump and fire .
 Both involve placing a small cup on the skin, usually on the back but sometimes on other parts of the body, and creating suction that creates pressure .

 Cups that attach to pumps allow you to manually vacuum air from the cups to create suction and pressure.
 Fire cupping involves quickly lighting an alcohol-soaked cotton ball on fire and dipping it into a glass or ceramic cup and placing the cup on the body.
 The flame eats oxygen to create suction.
 Hold the cup close to the body so that the flame doesn’t extinguish before you place the cup.

 Vacuum cups don’t come with fire risk, and they both provide a similar sensation due to the suction.
 The skin will feel tight but shouldn’t hurt.
 You can break the seal when you’re done providing this massage, and a bruise-like mark may remain for a while.